 Cranberry is an odd name for a lovely, versatile bean.
 Thought to originally come from Colombia, the bean is now grown around the world and has been known by many names such as Madeira, Borlotti, Tongues of Fire and Wren’s Eggs.

-I hope you have enjoyed these cranberry recipes as it is a lovely fruit which can be eaten dried or used frozen or fresh when in season.
+I hope you have enjoyed these cranberry recipes as it is lovely fruit that can be eaten dried or used frozen or fresh when in season.

 What’s your favourite way to eat/cook with cranberries?